icreer/Gas_Station_Check_Out_System/README.md

 {Make a list of things that you need to fix, improve, and add in the future.}
 * Attach to a database for items and prices instead
 * Develop as an application not just a console project
-* Clean up println lines
+* Getting the data class working